Laser cutting is a process that uses a laser to cut different materials for both industrial and more artistic applications, such as etching.

 How Does Laser Cutting Work?

 Laser cutting uses a high-power laser which is directed through optics and computer numerical control (CNC) to direct the beam or material.
-Typically, the laser cutting process uses a motion control system to follow a CNC or G-code of the pattern that is to be cut onto the material.
+Typically, the process uses a motion control system to follow a CNC or G-code of the pattern that is to be cut onto the material.
 The focused laser beam burns, melts, vaporises or is blown away by a jet of gas to leave a high-quality surface finished edge.

 The laser beam is created by the stimulation of lasing materials through electrical discharges or lamps inside a closed container.
 The lasing material is amplified by being reflected internally via a partial mirror until its energy is enough for it to escape as a stream of coherent monochromatic light.
 This light is focused at the work area by mirrors or fibre optics that direct the beam through a lens which intensifies it.